zhukov001/docu-cicd-teach4/docs/fork_and_deploy.md

 # Deploy my first website on GitHub

-Login with you GitHub account and open the following repository
+Login with your GitHub account and open the following repository
 ```
 https://github.com/ivzhukov/docu-cicd-teach4
 ```